theodesp/go-shuffled-queue/README.md

 # go-shuffled-queue
-A priority queue that shuffles elements with the same priority written in Go  **WIP** and inspired by [shuffled-priority-queue](https://github.com/mafintosh/shuffled-priority-queue).
+A priority queue that shuffles elements with the same priority written in Go and inspired by [shuffled-priority-queue](https://github.com/mafintosh/shuffled-priority-queue).

+## WIP
+Work in progress

 ## Install